Bloodspawns/plugin-releases-1/README.md

 > Note: Total = Total Time Alive, Explosion = The final 6 ticks of the nylocas being alive
 + 12/20/2020 Added Big Splits
 + 12/20/2020 Added both variants of SGS to Waves Wheelchair
++ 12/20/2020 Added all variants of Black and Mithril knives to Wheelchair
 ```

 </details>